rachelcluke/hygge-houseplants/README.md

 - The 'Delete' link will delete the Product and this action will be confirmed by a toast message.

 - Only superusers have the ability to modify, and even if a 'normal' user attempts to type in the URL to edit/delete/add a product, they will not be able to.
+If no one is logged in, the website will initially direct them to the Sign In page.
+If a non superuser admin is logged in, and attempts to enter in 'add' or 'edit' in the URL, the site will return a server error (as expected).

 - To add a product, a superuser (once logged in) can either enter at the end of the URL `/products/add` or click on the user icon and go to 'Product Management'.
 Below is a screenshot of a superadmin adding a product using the Product Management form.
   - ![Add Product](/static/docs/features/feature-products-add.png)